BrucePerens/i18n/README.md

 An interpolated string is broken up into fixed string segments, and these are translated individually.

-The argument must be a constant string (including interpolated strings), not a method, expression, or variable.
+The argument must be a literal string (including interpolated strings), not a method, expression, or variable.
 This is because much of the translation mechanism runs at compile-time.